nystudio107/craft-twig-sandbox/README.md

 # Craft Twig Sandbox

-Allows you to easily create a sandboxed Twig environment where you can control what tags, filters, and functions are allowed
+Allows you to easily create a sandboxed Twig environment where you can control what tags, filters, functions, and object methods/properties are allowed

 ## Requirements